tnguyen7s/WWW-Index_Rebuild_Strategy_Performance_Analysis/README.md

 - Thursday 05/16/2024: deliver other findings on the 2nd step Data Exploration and determine the types of tests for the 3rd step Hypothesis testing
 - Sunday 05/19/2024: deliver your results on the 3rd step Hypothesis testing.
 Review and clean up the code.
 - Monday 05/20/2024: discuss on the requirements of the 4th step Data visualization
 - Friday 05/24/2024: deliver your first attempt on the dashboard.
-Receive feedbacks to fix
+Receive feedback to fix
 - Monday 05/27/2024: finalize the dashboard

 # Objectives
+You will help the company answer the question mentioned in the Context.
+In addition, you will gain experience on pandas (1.
+Data processing), matplotlib (2.
+Data exploration), hypothesis testing, and Tableau (4.
+Data visualization)